TheRealDjElite/TheRealDjElite/README.md

 🧠 Promethean mind in a practical world.
 I build with structure, clarity, and creative intent.

-🎯 **20+ years in data, quality assurance, and compliance.** I’ve worked across eligibility systems, public programs, and remote teams.
-I solve problems using both logic and instinct. **Now learning Python, SQL, and AWS** to build tools that solve real problems.
+🎯 **Extensive experience in data, quality assurance, and compliance.** Skilled in eligibility systems, public programs, and supporting remote teams.
+Known for solving problems with a balance of logic and intuition.
+Currently building skills in Python, SQL, and AWS to create tools that improve workflows and decision-making.

 💡 This is my learning space.
 I test ideas, build tools, and document my journey.